base-apps/angular-firebase-template/readme.md

   - [Git](http://git-scm.com/downloads): Use the installer for your OS.
     - Windows users can also try [Git for Windows](http://git-for-windows.github.io/).

+## Configuration

+Update `app/config-firebase.js` to include your Firebase configuration.
+You can find more info [here](https://firebase.google.com/docs/web/setup).

 ## Get Started

 Clone this repository, where `app` is the name of your app.